DevalPanchal/Insertion-Sort-Visualisation/README.md

 * SCSS

 # Download
 If you gave git installed on your local machine then you can simply `git clone` this repository into a directory on your computer.
-From there you can just open the index.html file which will redirect you to a brower showcasing this project.
+From there you can just open the index.html file which will redirect you to a brower with the project open.
 <br>
 If you don't have git installed then you can click the `code` button on the top left of the repository and you can download a ZIP file and extract to a desired location on your computer.
 From there you can open the index.html file which will redirect you to a brower with the project open.